Powerlearnproject/se-day1-assignment-Melbride/README.md

     - Communicates project progress with stakeholders and clients
     - Ensures sofware meets business and user requirements

-Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
+f) Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.
 ### Importance of IDEs
 1. Code assistance and autocompletion: Helps speed up coding with features like syntax highlighting and code suggestion
 2. Project Management: Supports organizing large projects by managing multiple files and dependencies